 - Wolfram Mathematica comes with a very mature library that contains almost every elementary and special functions you’d require in solving modern computational problems.

-- It can solve a wide range of system of equations including diophantine equations, differential equations (ODEs/PDEs/DAEs/DDEs/SDEs), and recurrence relations.
+- It can solve a wide range of systems of equations, including diophantine equations, differential equations (ODEs/PDEs/DAEs/DDEs/SDEs), and recurrence relations.

 - Wolfram Mathematica equips users with robust multivariate statistics libraries, data and text mining tools, control system libraries, and signal processing libraries.

 - The interface is very general-purpose and sits well with modern technologies such as blockchain, microcontrollers, online accessibility, just to say a few.